nickbarnwell/last-ascent/source/log/posts/tietonic-fun-2016-09-03.html.md

 <span class="dropcap">T</span>ook a hiatus from aggravating my patellar
-tendonitis and my physical therapist over Labour Day weekend and headed to Tieton for some cragging with Peter.
+tendonitis and my physical therapist over Labour Day weekend and headed to Tieton for some trad climbing with Peter.

-We'd climbed Sahale together earlier this year and had a great time, but wanted to climb together before attempting high commitment alpine routes later this season (Weather Gods permitting 🙏).
+We'd done Sahale together earlier this year and had a great time, but wanted to crag together before attempting high commitment alpine routes later this season (Weather Gods permitting 🙏).
 Though our sport and bouldering grades are a ways apart, throw us both on hand crack and you'd pick him as the stronger climber every time!